New guidelines apply starting July 13, 2021

-I just sent a post.
+7. I just sent an article.
 Now what?

-What should I do after my article is published?
+8. What should I do after my article is published?

 We’d love for you to share it on social media.
 Sharing your article helps Highly Sensitive Refuge grow.
 Also, we hope you’ll be active in the comments, responding to readers’ questions or thoughts.